Disability Allowance is a weekly allowance paid to people with a disability.

 to €120 per week (after deduction of PRSI, any pension contributions and

 union dues) without your payment being affected.
-You must get permission from
+You notify the Department of

 50% of your earnings between €120 and €350 will not be taken into